pynat/pynat/README.md

  🦄 Hi, I’m pynat

 **Passionate about:**
-- **Crypto & Web3**: Advocating for fairer and more transparent financial systems
+- **Crypto & Web3**: Advocating for fairer, more transparent financial systems and decentralized solutions
-- **Data Science**: Leveraging data to bring actionable insights to the Web3 ecosystem
+- **Data Science**: Using data to uncover patterns, improve decision-making, and build machine learning solutions that support innovation in the Web3 space
 - **Machine Learning**: Exploring predictive models and anomaly detection for cryptocurrencies and trading models

 **Currently working on:**